mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Tesla shares rally for no reason
+  - Hear how Covid-19 has disrupted the startup world
      <hr/>

-      - *Tesla shares surpassed $1,800 for the first time today, the latest in an eye-popping run up of the stock that has propelled the company’s valuation to more than $341 billion.
-Let’s put these numbers in perspective.
-Tesla, an automaker that delivered 367,500 v…*
+      - *What early-stage startup founder wouldn’t love to have a crystal ball?
+Especially now with a pandemic wreaking economic uncertainty across industries in every corner of the world.
+We don’t have mystical powers, but we do have the next best thing, and it’s ava…*

-  - Datasembly's real time pricing tool for consumer goods raises $10.3 million
+  - Daily Crunch: Epic Games escalates legal battle with Apple
       <hr/>

-      - *Washington-based Datasembly aims to take the guesswork out of the pricing for consumer goods.
-The company founded by Ben Reich and Dan Gallagher initially started as a project the two men developed after working at a retail analytics firm in the DC area.
-What…*
+      - *The battle between Epic Games and Apple continues, Facebook faces criticism in India and Pinterest appoints its first Black board member.
+This is your Daily Crunch for August 17, 2020.
+The big story: Epic Games files injunction against Apple Epic’s legal and …*

-  - Pinterest announces first Black board member
+  - A requiem for The Creamery
       <hr/>

-      - *Pinterest has appointed Andrea Wishom, President of trampoline company Skywalker Holdings and former Harpo Studios executive, to its board of directors.
-The appointment makes her Pinterest’s first Black board member and third female board member.
-Pinterest ad…*
+      - *The Creamery was not a place you went for the memories.
+It was located firmly at the apex of convenience and comfort -- which is why it was the perfect place for the SF technorati to see and be seen.*

-  - Lana has launched in Latin America to be the one-stop shop for gig workers financial needs
+  - Microsoft's new Flight Simulator was worth the wait
       <hr/>

-      - *Lana, a new startup based in Madrid, is looking to be the next big thing in Latin American fintech.
-Founded by a serial entrepreneur Pablo Muniz, whose last business was backed by one of Spain’s largest financial services institutions, BBVA; Lana is looking t…*
+      - *It’s been 14 years since the launch of Flight Simulator X, which long seemed like it would be the final release in the long-running series.
+When the company announced it would re-launch the franchise just over a year ago, using a new graphics engine and satel…*

-  - Epic files an injunction against Apple over threat to revoke all developer access
+  - Tesla shares rally for no reason
       <hr/>

-       - *After taking a stand against Apple’s hefty cut of the money developers make through the App Store, Fortnite maker Epic Games shows no signs of backing down.
-The company filed an injunction against Apple in the U.S. District Court for California’s Northern Dis…*
+       - *Tesla shares surpassed $1,800 for the first time today, the latest in an eye-popping run up of the stock that has propelled the company’s valuation to more than $341 billion.
+Let’s put these numbers in perspective.
+Tesla, an automaker that delivered 367,500 v…*